Saimazhar12/restaurant-reservation-mern-stack/README.md

 The goal of this project is to develop a complete restaurant reservation system where users can submit booking requests and store them in a database.
 This project demonstrates full-stack development skills including frontend design, backend API development, and database integration.

 # 📂 Dataset / Data Handling
-- Stores user reservation data (name, email, date, time, guests)
+- Stores user reservation data (name, email, date, time)
 - Data is saved in MongoDB
 - Real-time form submission and storage